Menu

 My goal would be to advocate for the patient while maintaining professional respect for my colleagues and promoting a collaborative approach to care.

-Taking a black-and-white approach to the problem is another common mistake.
+Another frequent error is approaching the problem in a black-and-white manner.
 For example, when dealing with a dismissive senior doctor, a candidate might either choose to confront the doctor aggressively or say nothing at all, failing to consider a more nuanced approach like addressing the issue privately and respectfully or seeking guidance from a mentor.

 To avoid these pitfalls, it’s crucial to verbalise your reasoning, explore multiple options, and demonstrate a balanced, thoughtful approach that considers all relevant factors.